Sika-Zheng-Lab/shiba2sashimi/README.md

   --groups GROUPS       Groups to plot. e.g. group1,group2,group3 Default: all groups in the experiment table.
 Overrides --samples
   --colors COLORS       Colors for each group. e.g. red,orange,blue --extend_up EXTEND_UP
                         Extend the plot upstream.
 Only used when not providing coordinates.
-Default: 1000 --extend_down EXTEND_DOWN
+Default: 500 --extend_down EXTEND_DOWN
                         Extend the plot downstream.
 Only used when not providing coordinates.
-Default: 1000 --font_family FONT_FAMILY
+Default: 500 --smoothing_window_size SMOOTHING_WINDOW_SIZE
+                        Window size for median filter to smooth coverage plot.
+Greater value gives smoother plot.
+Default: 21 --font_family FONT_FAMILY
                         Font family for labels
   --dpi DPI             DPI of the output figure.
 Default: 300